brooke-k/unnamed-horse-game/docs/coat-codes.md

 **Dun dilution affects both red and black hair follicles, so all base coats (except white) are affected.
 This dilution behaves most similarly to cream dilution with Cr/Cr dominance.*

-Because the official names for coats affected by dun dilution (both with and without primative markings) vary from breed to breed, //unnamed-horse-game// will refer to this dilution as the base coat name, followed by 'dun', and whether or not primative markings are present.
+Because the official names for coats affected by dun dilution (both with and without primative markings) vary from breed to breed, `unnamed-horse-game` will refer to this dilution as the base coat name, followed by 'dun', then the presence (or lack-there-of) of primative markings.

 | Dilutions Heirarchy (Most Dominant to Most Recessive) |
 |----------------|